yaswanthteja/Data-Analysis-Report-using-pandas-profiling/README.md

 python

 pip install pandas

 pip install pandas-profiling

-in the main.py basic program for data analysis using panadas-profiling
+In the main.py basic program for data analysis using panadas-profiling